A PhD FOR LECTURERS

 To be eligible for the PhD Plus programme, you must:

-- have applied to and been accepted for a PhD at the University of Reading
+- have applied to and been accepted for a PhD at the University of Reading in any of our doctoral research areas

 You are normally expected to complete the PhD Plus programme elements during your second or third year of study.
 However, you may wish to undertake some of the elements in your first year.